 Since it is recommended to gain some weight, make sure that you also exercise a little to stay fit and deal with those aches and pains that should have already started to manifest.

 It is rather rare to schedule an ultrasound in the 14th week of your pregnancy.
-Nevertheless, if you do indeed get one, there are some cute surprises coming up.
-Your little one is going to make you fall in love all over again by showing off his new skill at sucking his cute little thumb!
+Nevertheless, if you do get one, you could be in for some cute surprises.
+Your little one could show off his new skill of sucking his cute little thumb!

 The choices of food during the 14th week of pregnancy should be varied and full of nutrients that both you and your baby need.
-In fact, during the entire course of your pregnancy, it’s rather important to eat a rainbow of foods, meaning a food variant having every color of the rainbow.
-These include beetroots, green leafy vegetables, proteins, foods rich in calcium etc.
+In fact, during the entire course of your pregnancy, it’s rather important to eat a rainbow of foods, meaning a food variant having every colour of the rainbow.
+These include beetroots, green leafy vegetables, proteins, foods rich in calcium, etc.

 Meanwhile, if you frequently crave for snacks, keep some fruits handy.
-Make sure that you stock up on nuts and yogurt because it’s wise to make healthy choices for snacks.
+Make sure that you stock up on nuts and yoghurt because it’s wise to make healthy choices for snacks.
 Eat foods that are rich in folic acid to prevent birth defects and don’t forget oily fish varieties that contain the required amounts of Omega 3 fatty acids.
-Milk and milk products should be a part of your diet because bone strength is important.
+Milk and milk products should be a part of your diet because bone strength is important, too.

 Tips & Care

 In a nutshell, the entire process of pregnancy is to keep yourself and your baby safe and healthy.
 Since you have successfully completed the 1st trimester and come so far, ensure you practice healthy habits for this one as well.

 Go through our list of dos and don’ts that will certainly come in handy not only during the 14th week of your pregnancy but also for the coming weeks.